 Sobriety checkpoints are legal in Virginia (see 337 S.E.2d 273 (Va.
 1985)).
 These checkpoints (also referred to as "mobile checkpoints" or "roadblocks") are police traffic stops that are not tied to any specific or individual suspicions.

 Virginia law prohibits operating a watercraft or motorboat while under the influence of drugs or alcohol.
-There are a few ways a person can be convicted of boating under the influence (BUI) is defined and the penalties you'll face for a conviction.
+Learn about how boating under the influence (BUI) is defined and the penalties you'll face for a conviction.